Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Problem setup

-\paragraph{Auxiliary Variables and the Algorithm} To generate samples from this posterior, \cite{park2008bayesian} develop a DA algorithm that introduces $d$ independent inverse of inverse Gaussian variables.
+We get $\pi(\beta, v|y)$ by plugging in ~\eqref{e:laplace-mixture} with $\psi=\beta/\sqrt{v}$ and $a=\lambda$ into \eqref{e:lasso-pos}.
+It turns out the augmented data $z$ is $d$ independent inverse of inverse Gaussian variables.
 We use IG as a shorthand for inverse Gaussian.
-Specifically, the augmented data is
+Specifically, we have